grame-cncm/faust/README.md

 ### `master`

 `master` is the main Faust branch.
-It can compile in different languages: C, C++, JAVA, LLVM IR, WebAssembly etc. Thanks to its ability to generate LLVM IR and by using LLVM JIT, Faust is "embeddable" in any C++ program through a library called `libfaust`.
-Faust is needed by some sister projects of Faust such as FaustLive, FaucK, faustgen~, etc.
+It can compile in different languages: C, C++, JAVA, LLVM IR, WebAssembly etc. Thanks to its ability to generate LLVM IR and by using LLVM JIT, Faust is "embeddable" in any C++ program through a library called `libfaust`, which is needed by some sister projects of Faust such as FaustLive, FaucK, faustgen~, etc.

 ### `master-dev` (Preferred Development Branch)